 Three Democrats – Kathleen Ann Davies, Kathleen K. McGuiness and Dennis E. Williams have filed for Auditor.
 As of June 29, the state Board of Elections website did not include any Republican challenger for the office.

-In the race for Attorney General, four Democrats – Kathleen Jennings, Christopher Johnson, Timothy Mullaney Sr. and Lakresha Roberts are vying for the position.
+In the race for Attorney General, four Democrats – Kathleen Jennings, Christofer Johnson, Timothy Mullaney Sr. and Lakresha Roberts are vying for the position.
 As of June 29, the state Board of Elections website did not include any Republican challenger for the office.

 In the legislative races, three state senators, including Majority Leader Rose Henry, D-District 2, Brian Bushweller, D-District 17 and Gary Simpson, R-District 18, have said they will not be seeking another term.

 In 1994 Henry was the first African American woman elected to the state Senate.
 She announced last September that she would not be seeking another term.